Why we’ve created these Immersions

 Your Teachers

-PIP is run by Yoga Alliance Professionals Senior Teachers Jock Orton and Lucinda Pimlott.
-You can read more about them below.
+The yoga immersion programs are taught by Yoga Alliance Professionals Senior Teachers Jock Orton and Lucinda Pimlott.

 Jock Orton